Africa ahead.

 The consequences of the conflict between Ukraine and Russia are particularly affecting the African continent.
 Since the beginning of the war in Ukraine on 24 February 2022, a majority of African countries have suffered from inflation, disruption of their vital grain and fertilizer supplies, and sanctions aimed at isolating one of its major trading partners, Russia.
 Africa, concerned about the peace so often disturbed at home, aims to facilitate a resumption of talks between the two countries.

-The Brazzaville Foundation, constant in its principles and its method of seeking peace through dialogue, can only condemn the use of weapons and reiterate its availability with the objective of helping a constructive dialogue between the belligerents.
-It does not refrain from any contact to contribute to this.
+The Brazzaville Foundation, constant in its principles and its method of seeking peace through dialogue, can only condemn the use of weapons and reiterate its readiness to assist in a constructive dialogue between the belligerents.
+It will make every effort to contribute to this process.

 Read the press release of 3 March 2022